 - Getting finely grated ginger made simple for you.
 Freeze the peeled ginger and grate it whenever required.
 Storing it in the freezer makes sure it stays fresh for a long time and you thus get finely grated ginger too.

-- To retain the bright green color of any spinach based curries you are making like PalakPaneer, etc., blanche spinach leaves in boiling water in and then again refresh in cold water before pureeing.
+- To retain the bright green color of any spinach-based curries you are making like PalakPaneer, etc., Blanche spinach leaves in boiling water and then again refresh in cold water before pureeing.

 - Coconut is amply used in many Tamil and Malayalam dishes as an essential garnish.
-To store coconuts for a long time and enhance their flavor more, grate the entire coconut and put it in a ice cube tray and store it in the freezer.
-Once it’s all frozen, save these grated coconut cubes in a sealable bag in the freezer and use as required.
+To store coconuts for a long time and enhance their flavor more, grate the entire coconut and put it in an ice cube tray, and store it in the freezer.
+Once it’s all frozen, save these grated coconut cubes in a sealable bag in the freezer and use them as required.

-- Once you are done eating a banana do not throw banana peel away.
-You can put it for a good use.
+- Once you are done eating a banana do not throw the banana peel away.
+You can put it to good use.
 It is loaded with potassium and can be used to reduce wrinkles around the eyes.
 Just rub the inside of the peel below and around your eyes and done.

-- Veggies like potato, sweet potato, eggplant or plantain, all these tend to discolor once they are cut.
+- Veggies like potatoes, sweet potatoes, eggplant or plantain, tend to discolor once they are cut.
 So, once cut, immerse them in a bowl of water until you are ready to cook with them.

-Buy all type of Kitchenware from CashOnBuy.com at discounted prices and ease up your cooking with these.
-Especially for the Indian Kitchen, you may buy Juicers/Mixers/Blenders etc
+Buy all types of Kitchenware from CashOnBuy.com at discounted prices and ease up your cooking with these.
+Especially for the Indian Kitchen, you may buy Juicers/Mixers/Blenders, etc.